ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

-Great.
-At last.
-It works.
+I'm hoping it will work and [sigh of relief] it does.
+I don't know why [or I kid myself that I do know why].
+It works, so *problem solved*.

-I'm a little confused, but *problem solved*.
-I've learned a pattern to code this type of problem.
-I move on and start to use the pattern elsewhere.
+I've learned a new pattern to code this type of scenario.
+I move on and use it elsewhere.

 ### What I Failed To Learn

-The real answer to the problem above is obvious to more experienced coders.
-You can't mix the sync and async worlds.
+The real solution to the problem is obvious to more experienced coders.
+You can't mix the sync and async worlds. `async void` is a deadly concoction in most situations.
 Use `OnInitializedAsync` and async database operations.

 > Me.
-I'm taking my first steps down Blazor and SPA road.
-My sync/async car wreck is still days or weeks down the road.
+I'm just taking my first steps down Blazor and SPA road.
+My `async void` car wreck is still days or weeks down the road.
 In the interim, I've learned a "dirty" anti-pattern that "works".
 I may even share it!

-## So, How Do I Debug Components?
+## How To Debug Components

 ### Debug.WriteLine/Console.WriteLine

-To debug components effecively, you need to output information real time.  `Debug.WriteLine` and `Console.WriteLine` are your life lines.
+To debug components effectively, you need to output information real time.  `Debug.WriteLine` and `Console.WriteLine` are your life lines.

 > I call this *documenting* rather that *debugging*.
 You aren't using break points, just logging what's happening and picking it apart later.